oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/category_node.rst

 Add a Category (Web Catalog Content)
 """"""""""""""""""""""""""""""""""""

-Category node is a direct link to the product category with the list of products in the OroCommerce Store Front.
+Category node is a direct link to the product category with the list of products in the OroCommerce Storefront.

 To add a category node to the menu in the OroCommerce storefront: